kevinolega/callcentertrainingtips/_posts/2014-12-15-winning-everything.md

 But winning is everything

-I was walking around Ayala one day and I saw a fat guy with a shirt that says *"Training sucks"* in front then a hundred or so thoughts go through my head.
+I was walking around Ayala one day.

+I saw a fat guy with a shirt that says *"Training sucks"* in front then a hundred or so thoughts go through my head.

 - I remember Martial Arts training
 - I remember sales training.
 - I remember customer service training